Skip to content

 The current OpenClaw plugin follows a "plugin holds one user identity" model:

-• Remote mode config is baseUrl + apiKey + agentId
+• Remote mode config is baseUrl + apiKey, with optional peer_role / peer_prefix

 • apiKey should normally be a user key